Bima1301/Bims-News/README.md

 ## About Project

-This project is called arkatama news.
-This project is the first task of the internship program held at PT Arkatama Multisolusindo.
+This project is called Bimss News.
 This project is a news project that can display news and manage it. ( Each user can manage their own posts )

 ## My Personal Information